MuhammetAliVarlik/MuhammetAliVarlik/README.md

-## 👋 Hi, I’m @MuhammetAliVarlik I'm a Student 👨‍🎓, Web and Mobile Developper 🚀,Team Member of MANTA AUV Teknofest Team
+## 👋 Hi, I’m @MuhammetAliVarlik I'm a Student 👨‍🎓, Web and Mobile Developper 🚀
-- ⚓ I’m currently working on a MANTA AUV Teknofest Team.
 - 🌱 I’m currently learning.
-- 🤖 I’m into artificial intelligence and 3D Printers.
+- 🤖 I’m into artificial intelligence,computer vision and 3D Printers.
 - ⚡ I love Formula 1 🏁, play football and basketball 🏀 ⚽, reading📕 and watching movies🎥

 ## ⏲ What we are doing now:
-- I'm working on embedded software in the MANTA AUV team🚀,
 - I'm currently learning Tensorflow,
-- I'm building 2 websites,
-- I'm designing logo, instagram post and banner via Adobe Illustrator,
+- I'm designing logos, instagram post images and banners via Adobe Illustrator,
 - I'm developing an app with my team 👨🏼‍🤝‍👨🏻,
-- I also work as a FreeLancer 🆓.

 ### 📩 Connect with me: